dahvreinhart/music-jam-app/README.md

 This was a quick project where I focused most of my effort on developing the backend API.
 Thus, very little styling or work was done on the front end over and above what was needed for the core functionality of the application.
 I implemented both some unit and end-to-end tests to showcase how they could be done.
 However, given more time, the next thing I would do would be to get test coverage as close to 100% as possible.
 For some other possible next steps, please see the Future Work section below.

+This project is fully containerized using Docker.

 ## First Time Operation Instructions
 1. Clone or download this repository to your favourite directory
-2. From the project root, navigate to the `/jam-app` directory
+2. From the project root, navigate to the `/music-jam-app/jam-app` directory
 3. Run `npm install`
-4. Navigate back to project root
+4. Navigate back to the `/music-jam-app` directory
 5. Run `docker-compose build`
 6. Run `docker-compose up`
 7. In your browser, navigate to `http://192.168.99.100:3000`